tommytracey/DeepRL-P2-Continuous-Control/README.md

 - **Robotic Control Systems**: Very similar to the Reacher environment in this project!
 - **Automotive Control Systems**: DDPG-like algorithms can help instrument throttle commands, air-to-fuel ratios, and ignition control &mdash; improving fuel economy and reducing emissions.
 - **Automatic Calibration**: DDPG networks are used to calibrate industrial equipment and optimize performance.
 They can also help detect anomalies and issue alerts to avoid disasters.
 - **HVAC Control Systems**: Heating and Ventilation systems are everywhere, and improvements in these systems can lead to great energy savings.
-In fact, Google has turned over complete control of their data center cooling systems to an AI system, reducing cooling costs by 40%.
-And, a [July 2018 paper by Li et al](https://arxiv.org/pdf/1709.05077.pdf) addresses a similar issue for the National Super Computing Center (NSCC).
+In fact, Google turned over control of its data center cooling systems to an AI system, [reducing cooling costs by 40%](https://deepmind.com/blog/deepmind-ai-reduces-google-data-centre-cooling-bill-40/).
+A [July 2018 paper by Li et al](https://arxiv.org/pdf/1709.05077.pdf) addresses a similar issue for the National Super Computing Center (NSCC).
 Their algorithm uses an actor-critic model that's similar to the one I used in this project, which reduced NSCC electricity costs by 15%.

 ## Goal